danicadamljanovic/freya/README.md

 If you wish to change that you will need to do so before building freya: update your repositoryURL and repositoryId in src/main/resources/META-INF/spring/freya.properties file.

-2. mvn clean install -DskipTests will create war file in freya-annotate/target directory and skip running all tests
-3. Copy war file into your tomcat webapps folder e.g. cp freya-annotate/target/freya.war /Applications/apache-tomcat-8.0.28/webapps/
-4. Start tomcat e.g. from tomcat's bin directory do sh ./catalina.sh run
-5. Open the home page: http://localhost:8080/freya
-6. Click 'Reindex' (or point your browser to http://localhost:8080/freya/service/solr/reindex)
+STEP 2: mvn clean install -DskipTests will create war file in freya-annotate/target directory and skip running all tests STEP 3: Copy war file into your tomcat webapps folder e.g. cp freya-annotate/target/freya.war /Applications/apache-tomcat-8.0.28/webapps/ STEP 4: Start tomcat e.g. from tomcat's bin directory do sh ./catalina.sh run STEP 5: Open the home page: http://localhost:8080/freya STEP 6: Click 'Reindex' (or point your browser to http://localhost:8080/freya/service/solr/reindex)

 Reindexing SOLR: